-This is a perfect 2 Week Volunteer and Travel Program exclusively designed by Volunteering India team, to combine some best experiences that we have to offer to those who have limited time.
+Volunteer with Elephants program in India is exclusively designed to combine some best experiences that we have to offer to those who have limited time.

-Participants joining this particular program will get to explore three destinations (as can be understood from the word ‘Triangle’) - Delhi, Agra and Jaipur.
-Each of these destinations have something unique to offer to the visitors.
+Participants joining this particular program will get to explore three destinations (as can be understood from the word ‘Triangle’) - Delhi, Agra, and Jaipur.
+Each of these destinations has something unique to offer to the visitors.